charlax/professional-programming/README.md

 - [mbeaudru/modern-js-cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet): cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
 - [javascript-tutorial](https://github.com/javascript-tutorial): comprehensive JavaScript guide with simple but detailed explanantions.
 Available in several languages.

-#### 30 Days of JavaScript

-- **Repository**: [30 Days of JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript):30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+- [30 Days of JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript): 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.

 #### Garbage collection